asimahmedhub/AtliQ-HR-Attendance-Analytics/README.md

 This project analyzes 3 months of employee attendance data for AtliQ Technologies, delivering insights into:

 📅 Monthly attendance patterns

-🏠 WFH vs 🏢 WFO behavior
+🏠 WFH vs 🏢 WFO behavior and trends

-🤒 Sick leave trends
+📈 Work-from-home adoption over time

-🎯 Productivity & leave impact
+📉 Workforce absenteeism and leave distribution

-📉 Early warning indicators for employee disengagement
+🎯 Data-driven insights into workforce flexibility and engagement

 ---